airr-community/ogrdbstats/README.md

     this script.
   - A warning will be given if any V-calls in the read file do not have a corresponding sequence in the reference file or the inferred novel alleles file.
-Unmutated counts will not be provided for thse sequences.
+Unmutated counts will not be provided for these sequences.

 #### READ\_FILE - A tab-separated file containing the annotated reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format.